-Seventh and eighth grade students who participate in intra and/or interscholastic sports are required to purchase school insurance.
+Seventh and eighth grade students who participate in intra and/or interscholastic sports are required to purchase secondary implemental insurance.
 This coverage takes over after the family insurance.
-A catastrophic insurance policy is also provided.
+A catastrophic insurance policy is also provided for participants in MSHSAA events.
 Insurance forms are available in the office of the school nurse.